het8802/eGain-Assessment/README.md

 2. No installation or build process required!
 Simply:
    - Double-click `index.html` to open in your browser, or
-   - Use a local server (recommended for development):
+   - Use a local server (recommended only for development):
      ```bash
      # Using Python 3
      python3 -m http.server 8000